arago/rike/DEVELOPMENT_APPROACH.md

 This document defines the development workflows and policies for an agile, free and goal driven approach like we at arago use for our product development.

+## Note

+This approach is an **example** how rike can be used.
+The process should always be adapted to the team.
+Or it may even be completely different.
+It is up to the team to decide where to put task descriptions, how to record requirements, how to communicate, etc pp.

 ## 1 Modes of Operation

 There are two modes for delivering projects: "Innovation Machine" and "Emergency".